Wanchojang: Construction

 The process of creating sedge products starts with the farming of the raw material.
 Sedge is planted in April and harvested only a few months later in the summer.
 The cut stalks are boiled, dried, soaked, and then dried again in a process that, after several repetitions, bleaches them to a shiny white colour.
 Some strands are dyed to enable coloured highlights and designs in the finished work.

 Two principal methods for weaving the sedge exist: one involving the use of tools or machines, the other performed entirely by hand.
 These are sometimes referred to as "close" and "sparse" weaving.
 Machine weaving is predominantly used for making mats, whilst boxes, bowls and baskets require hand weaving.
-A basic frame (no) is created first, comprising interwoven sedge strands; the samori, or vertical sections, are then weaved into this.
+A basic frame (no) is created first, comprising interwoven sedge strands; the samori, or vertical sections, are then woven into this.
 At this stage, images, patterns and characters are incorporated into the design, in a process called tteumjil.
 The process of creation is lengthy, taking up to two weeks for the construction of a hand-made sajuham ("three-tiered box").